-This list is by no means exhaustive (www.DofE.org has more).
 Your group's aim can be as individual as you are.
 Just remember that you will need to present your ideas to your assessor, supervisor and/or DofE leader, to complete expedition section.

-And don't forget to add your expedition aim/objective to your expedition section within DofE.
-Your DofE leader cannot do this for you and won't be able to approve the section until you do!
+Don't forget to add your expedition aim/objective to your expedition section within eDofE.
+Your DofE leader cannot do this for you and won't be able to approve the section until you do.